xRuffKez/DomainGraveyard/README.md

 ## Domain Graveyard
 sourced from https://github.com/hagezi/dns-blocklists

-Domains which return NXDOMAIN and SERVFAIL
+Domains which return NXDOMAIN and SERVFAIL.

 Use the lists to clean your block lists or knee down and pray!